sQeeZ-datastorage/overlay-3drl-old/README.md

 ## Stream Settings:
 1) Set the resolution to: 1920x1080
 2) Add a fullscreen Game Capture as the background layer
-3) Copy the route of the "index.html" in the overlay folder
+3) Add the overlay route in form of a Browser Source as the front layer (localhost:5500)
-4) Add the route in form of a Browser Source as the front layer
+4) Open Streamer-Overview in Browser at localhost:5500/

 **If the Overlay doesn't show any values, hide and show it again to refresh the html-page!**